 In Dubuque, the National Mississippi River Museum and Aquarium is one of Iowa’s most popular tourist destinations, also kid-friendly.
 The place features the Mississippi Discovery Center, a touch tank, an observation deck, a boat tour, and a 3D and 4D Digital Theater showing “The Flying Monsters.”

 There are many diverse habitats and critters that kids may learn a lot from the exhibits within the aquarium.

-You and your family will be captivated and educated by two very distinct collections of animal communities on this family-friendly outing along the Mississippi Riverwalk, next to the known well-known A.Y.
+You and your family will be captivated and educated by two distinct collections of animal communities on this family-friendly outing along the Mississippi Riverwalk, next to the well-known A.Y.
 McDonald Park.

 14. Wander around the Dubuque Arboretum & Botanical Gardens

 The Dubuque Arboretum and Botanical Gardens was established in 1980.
-Its mission is to establish, preserve and maintain an arboretum and botanical garden to be a source of information, education, culture, and beauty for all to know.
+Its mission is to establish, preserve, and maintain an arboretum and botanical garden as a source of information, education, culture, and beauty for all to know.

 The Arboretum consists of 56 acres and includes the following gardens: Herbs, Hostas, Roses, Annuals and Perennials, Cacti, Prairie, Wildflowers, Hydrangeas, Children’s Gardens, Garden of Eat’n, Japanese Garden and Koi Pond, Formal English Garden, Union Park Garden, Ornamental Tree, and Shrub Collections, and Conifer Collections.